FinTech-Technology/FinTech-2025/index.md

 <!-- <p> <strong> The agenda for the 2024 workshop <strong> will be added here.  </strong> </strong> </p> -->

-## Scope
+## Call for Contributions

 This event aims to bring together researchers, practitioners, and industry experts to discuss the latest advancements, challenges, and opportunities in the FinTech space.
-The topics of interest to the workshop include but are not limited to:
+The topics of interest include but are not limited to:

 * Security and privacy in FinTech space
 * Artificial intelligence for FinTech operations